Cosmological Implications of the CMB Large-scale Structure: Discussion and Conclusions

 \section{Discussion and Conclusions}

-It was shown in a detailed analysis of the CMB large-scale anomalies \cite{Sarkar11} that there is no statistically significant correlation in $\Lambda$CDM between the missing power on large angular scales and the alignment of the $l=2$ and $l=3$ multipoles.
-The inconsistency between the standard model and the WMAP data is therefore even more glaring than each of the anomalies alone, because their combined statistical significance is equal to the product of their individual significances.
-Simultaneous observation of the missing large-angle correlations with probability $<0.1\%$ and alignments with probability $\sim 0.1\%$ is likely at the $<0.0001\%$ level.
-As pointed out in \cite{Sarkar11}, such an outcome clearly requires a causal explanation.
+It was shown in a detailed analysis of the CMB large-scale anomalies by Sarkar et al. (2011) that there is no statistically significant correlation in $\Lambda$CDM between the missing power on large angular scales and the alignment of the $l=2$ and $l=3$ multipoles.
+If the CMB anomalies are not due to astrophysical, instrumental, or data analysis effects, but instead arise from cosmological influences in the early Universe, and if we ignore possible biases introduced by the posterior selection of these two particular features in the CMB, then the tension between the standard model and the WMAP data is greater than for each anomaly alone, because their combined statistical significance could be as small as the product of their individual significances.

-The work presented in this paper, in combination with our earlier examination of the angular correlation function, offers a reasonable account for how both CMB low-multipole anomalies may arise.
-Though not directly related, they nonetheless have a common origin in the $R_{\rm h}=ct$ Universe---the existence of a maximum angular size $\theta_{\rm max}$ for the large-scale fluctuations, imposed by the gravitational horizon $R_{\rm h}$ at the time $t_e$ of last scattering.
+As we have noted in the introduction, there are good reasons to believe that many effects may be responsible for the observed anomalies, so it is not clear that one should place too much confidence on how these features impact the models themselves.
+In particular, one should take note of the fact that when the contribution of the ISW effect to the anisotropy pattern is removed from the WMAP map, the statistical significance of the apparent quadrupole-octopole alignment decreases considerably (Francis and Peacock 2010; Bennett et al. 2011).
+If this is the dominant cause of the alignment, then clearly it has very little to do with physics in the early Universe.